openbook/shouldi-eink-display/README.md

 * When prompted enter Y to install the required inky libraries
 * When prompted 'Do you wish to perform a full install?' enter N
 * Once the install script has finished, the Pi will be rebooted to ensure all the libraries are correctly loaded now that the inky display is connected.
+* Once the pi has rebooted, if everything has been installed correctly, the Inky screen should update to display the default 'combined' screen.

 ### 5. SSH back in to the Pi & set the display configuration
 * First SSH back into the pi
 * By default the 'combined' forecast and current generation mix is displayed.
 Full info on each of the screens is [available here](#displays).
 You can update the display by changing the values found within the 'config.ini' that was downloaded as part of the setup:
-* Using a text update the contents of the file found at `/home/pi/shouldi-eink-display/config.ini`
+* Using a text editor update the contents of the file found at `/home/pi/shouldi-eink-display/config.ini`
 * Update the `display = combined` line choosing one of the following options:
     * combined - renewable forecast plus current generation mix
     * forecast - the full "should i bake" forecast